Fear is one of the first things to go if you are trying to create high performing teams. Agile teams need empowerment, trust and psychological safety.

 Fear and creativity cannot coexist.
 If we have fear, we don’t have creativity, we have reduced productivity and are not working effectively.
 We are not leveraging the full potential of our people and teams.
 So fear, in all its forms has to go in order for teams to succeed with Agile.

-In a future post, I will explore the concept of psychological safety, and how that is necessary to high-performing teams.
+In this post, I explore the concept of psychological safety, and how that is necessary to high-performing teams.